 Hearings will proceed in the absence of a respondent who was given proper notice, who does not request a postponement and who does not attend the hearing.
 No parent, guardian, legal counsel or person outside of the University community is allowed to appear at the hearing, except if criminal proceedings are occurring simultaneously.

 To ensure a fair process, parties may request community member's assistance in preparing for and participating in the investigation and hearing process.
 Students, faculty or staff who agree to assist and/or attend the hearing with the party, but not to speak at the hearing, shall provide such assistance.
-In the event a party is unable to locate someone to act in this capacity, they may request the assistance from the Dean of Students.
-Upon reaching a decision, the administrator, or Hearing Panel will inform the Dean of Students in writing of the decision reached.
+In the event a party is unable to locate someone to act in this capacity, they may request the assistance from the Campus Administrator.
+Upon reaching a decision, the administrator, or Hearing Panel will inform the Campus Administrator in writing of the decision reached.
 The administrator or Hearing Panel will, in addition, be responsible for assigning a remedy in the event it finds that a violation of the Statement of Responsibilities or of a University policy has taken place.
 Consideration of a student's entire disciplinary record at Benedictine University will be taken into account when designing an appropriate sanction.

 A student may appeal a decision made by a hearing concerning the finding of a violation or the remedy imposed within five days of notification of a decision.
-To do so, the student must deliver a typewritten explanation of the grounds upon which the appeal is made to the Dean of Students.
+To do so, the student must deliver a typewritten explanation of the grounds upon which the appeal is made to the Campus Administrator.
 The burden of demonstrating an inequity in the hearing or remedy shall lie with the student.
-The final decision will rest with the Dean of Students Office.
+The final decision will rest with the Campus Administrator Office.
 A diversion of these procedures, unless it results in significant prejudice to a party, shall not invalidate these proceedings.

 Sanctions are defined and imposed as follows:

 * This document does not and cannot include all information that may lead to sanctions.
-The most up-to-date document will be on file with the Dean of Students Office for review.
+The most up-to-date document will be on file with the Campus Administrator Office for review.
 Students will be notified of significant changes in policies and/or procedures via their student e-mail account.*

 The University reserves the right to suspend a student on an interim basis when circumstances and facts indicate that the student's continued presence on the campus constitutes an unreasonable danger of harm or injury to institutional property, the student involved or others.
 Students may also be suspended on an interim basis while undergoing judicial resolution by University or by civil authorities.

-A student may be subject to involuntary withdrawal from the University or from the residence halls, if it is determined that the student is suffering from a mental illness, and/or engages (or threatens to engage) in behavior which poses a danger of causing physical harm to self or others; engages in behavior which would cause property damage, impedes the lawful activities of others or disrupts the community.
+A student may be subject to involuntary withdrawal from the University, if it is determined that the student is suffering from a mental illness, and/or engages (or threatens to engage) in behavior which poses a danger of causing physical harm to self or others; engages in behavior which would cause property damage, impedes the lawful activities of others or disrupts the community.

 Benedictine University at Springfield, Campus Police, utilizes an Emergency Dispatch Center 24 hours a day.
 Call (217) 306-8031 when reporting non-life threatening emergency.